jesusprubio/jesusprubio/README.md

 ![Ribadeo image](https://cdn-images-1.medium.com/max/2600/0*wfypd_AcoIuDCd9I)
 <sub>Photo by [Juan Gomez](https://unsplash.com/@nosoylasonia) on [Unsplash](https://unsplash.com)</sub>

-:alien: In other lives, I was a VoIP programmer, a systems administrator, and even pentester.
+:alien: In other lives, I worked as a VoIP programmer, a systems administrator, and even pentester.

 :cloud: In particular, I have very good memories of some stages.
 At [Quobis](https://www.quobis.com), a company from home that I love, I pivoted from system engineer to developer.
 Later [Filterly](https://techcrunch.com/2015/09/22/filterly) appeared my first startup adventure.
 Playing with the whole stack by necessity and a time to learn to write JavaScript *as the best*.
 A couple of years after that I ended up at [Feeld](https://www.feeld.co).
 More startup world party, tons of requests per minute and almost the same lessons learned.